Objective: To create three small 2-wheeled robots which demonstrate how balancing technology works for a Star Wars museum exhibit.

 Current status: The robots were designed for the Boston Museum of Science “Star Wars” exhibit, which was turned into a traveling show.
 You

-can view my robots in the show according to the schedule below.
+can view the robots in the show according to the schedule below.

 - COSI, Columbus, OH, June – August 2006